-The Company utilizes derivative financial instruments, with receivables and payables denominated in foreign currencies, and borrowings to hedge possible future fluctuations in market prices.
+The Company utilizes derivative financial instruments to avoid risks related to future fluctuations of market prices, within the limits of receivables and payables denominated in foreign currencies and borrowings.

 iv) Assessment of hedge effectiveness

 The Company determines hedge effectiveness by comparing the cumulative changes in cash flows from hedging instruments with those from hedged items.
 However, this assessment excludes the effectiveness of interest rate swaps accounted by exceptional accounting method.